mnemnion/orb/README.md

 ## Dependencies

+  I am in the process of migrating all dependencies to bridge.

 We use [Penlight](https://github.com/stevedonovan/Penlight) for strict mode and some filesystem i/o.
 A copy is provided in `/lib`.

-Grimoire makes good use of [lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/), which should be a part of any Lua installation.
+Orb makes good use of [lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/), which should be a part of any Lua installation.